skip to main content

 For now, nothing has changed.
 Services will continue to be delivered as normal and our priority remains delivering these services to the highest standard possible.
 It is expected that the new unitary authorities will take over from April 2028.

-• A decision is then expected from government on which option they have chosen in July 2026.
+A decision is then expected from the government on which option they have chosen by summer 2026.

 Residents, businesses and other stakeholders across Cambridgeshire and Peterborough were asked for their views on the future of local government in a survey that ran from Thursday 19 June to Sunday 20 July 2025.